Josippon: Value as a historical source

-"Yosippon" was one of the most highly respected historical sources on Jewish history in the Middle Ages, and was frequently reprinted.
-It relies on the Hegesippus (or Pseudo-Hegesippus), a Latin translator of Antiquities and Josephus' The Jewish War.
+Josippon was one of the most highly respected historical sources on Jewish history in the Middle Ages, and was frequently reprinted.
+It relies on Pseudo-Hegesippus, a Latin translator of Antiquities and Josephus's The Jewish War.
 The author had access to a decent library of material and drew on 1 Maccabees, 2 Maccabees, Jerome's translation of Eusebius, the Aeneid, Macrobius, Orosius, and Livy.
 Like its namesake and inspiration, the work commingles Roman history and Jewish history.

 Joseph Justus Scaliger in his "Elenchus Trihæresii Nicolai Serarii" was the first to doubt its worth; Jan Drusius (d.
 1609) held it to be historically valueless on account of its many chronological mistakes; Zunz and Delitzsch have branded the author as an impostor.
 Both the manuscripts and printed editions contain a number of historical errors, discrepancies or misinterpretations when compared to the original Josephus and other sources it drew upon, and subjective commentary from the author.
 But there is scarcely any book in Jewish literature that has undergone more changes at the hands of copyists and compilers; Judah ibn Moskoni knew of no less than four different compilations or abridgments.
 The later printed editions are one-third larger than the editio princeps of Mantua.

 However, in modern times, Josippon was once again recognized as an important source in its own right.
 Josippon is considered a valuable source for certain topics, such as the Hasmonean dynasty and Jewish history in Italy and the Byzantine Empire, and it paraphrases much of Josephus.
 David Flusser and Steven Bowman wrote modern critical editions, and the latter considers it a mix of history and midrash.